deepinv/deepinv/docs/source/user_guide/reconstruction/optimization.rst

 .. _optim-params:

-Parameters
+Optimization Parameters
 ~~~~~~~~~~
 The parameters of generic optimization algorithms, such as
-stepsize, regularization parameter, standard deviation of denoiser prior, etc.
+stepsize, regularization parameter, standard deviation of denoiser prior can be passed as arguments to the constructor of the optimization algorithm.
-are stored in a dictionary ``"params_algo"``, whose typical entries are:
+Alternatively, the parameters can be defined via the dictionary ``params_algo``.
+This dictionary contains keys that are strings corresponding to the name of the parameters.

 .. list-table::
    :header-rows: 1

-   * - Key
+   * - Parameters name
      - Meaning
      - Recommended Values
    * - ``"stepsize"``